tresorit/ZeroKit-Azure-marketplace-vm/zkitadm/README.md

 ```

 ### Restart
-Stops the backend service if it was running.
+Restarts the backend service if it was running.

 ```bash
 > zkitadm restart